akononovicius/physRisk-content-repository/articles/2018/four-updated-applets.md

 implementing vizualization of Mandelbrot and Julia sets, developed for Physics of Risk back in the 2006-2008 time period (find the repository [here](https://github.com/akononovicius/Mandelbrot-Julia-applet)).

+**edit:** A minor factual error -- only three applets were updated recently, the fourth one was updated long ago.